 This page contains affiliate links.
-If you make a purchase using links on this page, we may earn a commission.
+If you make a purchase using links on this page, we might earn a commission.

 Nonviolent Communication, by Marshall B. Rosenberg